nginx-proxy/nginx-proxy/README.md

 You can learn more about how the test suite works and how to write new tests in the [test/README.md](test/README.md) file.

+### Need help?

+If you have questions on how to use the image, please ask them on the [Q&A Group](https://groups.google.com/forum/#!forum/nginx-proxy)